-Consumers, farmers, and others who have been able in the past to choose to fix their own cars, machinery, appliances, or other products, or to call on a trusted neighborhood repair shop or mechanic, know how important these ownership rights are.
+Consumers who have been able in the past to choose to fix their own cars, machinery, appliances, or other products, or to call on a trusted neighborhood repair shop or mechanic, know how important these ownership rights are.

-But as products from smartphones and televisions to appliances and tractors become increasingly outfitted with computer software, it has become easier for manufacturers to interfere with these rights.
-It's often difficult now for consumers to make simple repairs on their devices-even simple repairs such as changing a smartphone battery or replacing a cracked screen.
-Not only are the electronics frequently designed in a way to intentionally prevent easy repair, but manufacturers are restricting access to the basic diagnostic information, repair tools, and replacement parts needed to fix the products.
-Some manufacturers even put digital locks and disabling tripwires on devices to block third-party repair.
+But as products from smartphones and televisions to appliances become increasingly outfitted with computer software, it has become easier for manufacturers to interfere with these rights.
+It's often difficult now for consumers to make simple repairs on their devices-even simple repairs such as changing a smartphone battery or replacing a cracked screen.4 Not only are the electronics frequently designed in a way to intentionally prevent easy repair, but manufacturers are restricting access to the basic diagnostic information, repair tools, and replacement parts needed to fix the products.
+Some manufacturers even put digital locks and disabling tripwires on devices to block third-party repair.5

-These tactics force consumers to rely on the manufacturer, or the manufacturer's handpicked servicer, to fix these products.
-The manufacturer is then free to charge whatever it wishes, or even to refuse to repair the product and force the consumer to throw it away and buy a new product.
+These tactics force consumers to rely on the manufacturer, or the manufacturer's handpicked servicer, to fix these products.6 The manufacturer is then free to charge whatever it wishes, or even to refuse to repair the product and force the consumer to throw it away and buy a new product.

-Manufacturers and their representatives have worked to defeat Right to Repair legislation, often by using spurious arguments about safety and security.
-On the contrary, this right to repair would better ensure the safety of products, and without sacrificing consumer
+Manufacturers and their representatives have worked to defeat Right to Repair legislation, often by using spurious arguments about safety and security.7 On the contrary, this right to repair would better ensure the safety of products, and without sacrificing consumer choice.
+Independent repair technicians would have to meet whatever certification requirements are set by state law, just like authorized repair technicians would.
+This bill would ensure that they all have the same access to proper instructions that are vetted for safety.